AlvaroParker/lab-control/README.md

 # Development build

+_Note: To acess the local website you won't be able to use `localhost`, you'll need to access using your local ip_

 - To run this in development mode, you'll need `docker` engine, `cc` and `openssl` installed.
 - Configuration of the server ip and fingerprint socket ip can be set on `deploy/.env`
 - Valid `.env` variables: